fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 256 units | A radius the size of two humanoid actors, heightwise, around the player 128 units | A radius the size of a humanoid actor, heightwise, around the player

+#### Notes

-The radius is effectively planar, meaning that the radius does not extend vertically beyond some engine limit.
+- The radius is effectively planar, meaning that the radius does not extend vertically beyond some engine limit.
+- Auto Loot cannot loot objects outside the currently loaded area.

 ### Filters